 A religious perspective of love and service to others was the basis for the establishment of the Hoffman Orphanage in 1910, and it is the basis for our existence today.
 We are related to the United Church of Christ but we function as an autonomous 501(c)3 nonprofit organization.
-The religious services offered are inter-faith and participation is voluntary as we respect the religious preferences of all children and their families.
+The religious services offered are inter-faith and participation is voluntary as we respect the religious preferences of all young adults and their families.
 The religious affirmations upon which our program is based are broad and inclusive.

 Study/discussion groups called Bible Study sessions, are designed to help young adults examine their religious beliefs and to reflect on the values and actions congruent with those beliefs.
 Spiritual assessment intake interviews are completed on admission.
 Specific pastoral and spiritual counseling are coordinated for young adults with a particular church affiliation who desire contact from a specified clergy.
 Young adults are encouraged to participate in their specific religious activities with their families during therapeutic weekend visits at home.